tambrulee/portfolio_project/README.md

 ## Known Bugs

-Front page spyscroll - Code does not show button and highlights blue
+Front page scrollspy - Code does not show button and highlights blue

 ## Attribution
 Bootstrap